The gift of a calm mind

 Once silence around you meets silence within you, you just need to be aware of it.
 No other action is needed.
 Just experiencing it and being present.
 When you do that, you can start noticing the beauty of calmness.

-You aren't your emotions or thoughts.
-You are a human being.
+You aren't your emotions, imaginations, thoughts, fears, or desires.
+You are a Human Being.

-Silence or calmness of mind is the essense of being human.
+Silence or calmness of mind is the essence of being human.

-In the essence, you are consciousness – you are your inner calmness.
+In essence, you, as True Self, are consciousness – you are your inner calmness.

 SEEK THE SILENCE!